Ohio uninsured healthcare and free insurance programs.

 The state of Ohio provides patients who lack health insurance or that have limited coverage with free or low cost medical care.
 Programs are provided and paid for by the state, federal government, or partner non-profit organizations.
+There are also free government health insurance plans for low income families.
 Seniors, those who lost their jobs, and children from low income families are some of the primary beneficiaries in Ohio.

 Several resources and assistance programs are available.
 While resources are limited and the demand for help is very high, each agency will do its best to help those in need.
 Also, some of the services available in Ohio are restricted to residents of that town or county.
 If you do not meet qualifications then referrals may be provided as well.
 Some of the leading programs in Ohio can offer prescription medications, free cancer screenings, family care, and more.

 Lake County Drug Assistance Program is only for residents of this county.
+It is a form of free health insurance that covers needed prescription drugs.
 It will provide low cost medications, such as generics and even brand name items, at a lower cost.
 888-565-0155.

 The Medicare Premium Assistance Program in Ohio, or MPAP, assists those individuals that are currently qualified for federal government Medicare.
 The state will help them in paying the costs of their premiums, Medicare deductibles, and even coinsurance costs.
 Main number is 877-852-0010.

-Ohio Healthy Families is insurance coverage for families that include a child or student younger than 19 and who also meets income requirements.
+Ohio Healthy Families is affordable or sometimes free insurance coverage for families that include a child or student younger than 19 and who also meets income requirements.
 The program can offer assistance with paying medical bills that result from doctor visits, prescriptions, hospital treatments, pregnancy services, dental care, mental health, substance abuse treatment and immunizations.
 Call 877-852-0010.

 CHIP is the state is known as Ohio Healthy Start.
 The abbreviated name is SCHIP.
 It is very similar to the resource above in that it can provide assistance for low to moderate income families with children.
 Applicants need to be uninsured and out of options.
 877-852-0010